carello/prog_lib/README.md

 #ACI and Nexus Programmability Overview

-ACI and Open NXOS are designed for programmability.
-The software has APIs and tools to enhance the programmability experience.
+ACI, Nexus 9k, and Open NXOS are designed for programmability.

 Cisco ACI is a comprehensive SDN solution, making the application the focal point.
 It is delivered on an agile, open, and highly secure architecture.
 Its application-based policy model offers speed through automation, reducing errors and accelerating application deployment and IT processes from weeks to minutes.
 Supporting Docker containers, Micro-Segmentation, Choice of Cloud Management Platforms and Service Insertiion and Chaining.

 Below are descriptions and links to tools and resources.

 ###ACI
 **GUI:** APIC controller has a GUI enabled interface to allow for configuration and operations.
-There are many resources @ Cisco.com.
+There are many resources on Cisco.com.
 To get started, please take a look at these links:
 [Getting started with a basic configuration](http://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/1-x/basic-config/b_ACI_Config_Guide.html)
 [Detailed guides](http://www.cisco.com/c/en/us/support/cloud-systems-management/application-policy-infrastructure-controller-apic/tsd-products-support-series-home.html)

 **REST APIs:** APIC can be configured, managed and operated through APIs if desired, (as well as through the GUI).
-Here using API's, its possible program, automate, orchestrate the ACI infrastructure and services.
+Using API's, its possible program, automate, orchestrate the ACI infrastructure and services.
 Tools such as Python, UCS Director, CloudCenter are just a few.
 Documentation can be found [here.](http://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/1-x/api/rest/b_APIC_RESTful_API_User_Guide.html)

 **VISORE** This is a tool within the APIC controller.
 It allows the programmer to navigate the Management Information Tree (MIT).
-Bascially this would provide information on the API calls that would be needed to make REST calls.
+Bascially this would provide information on the structure/syntax of APIs that would be needed to make REST calls.
 [Here's a nice introduction.]
  (http://www.cisco.com/c/en/us/support/docs/cloud-systems-management/application-policy-infrastructure-controller-apic/118839-technote-visore-00.html)

-**API INSPECTOR:** The is a tool that captures any REST calls the the GUI or system is making.
+**API INSPECTOR:** Also, included in ACI.
+The is a tool that captures any REST calls the the GUI or system is making.
 This is handy to quickly find the API calls for a specific task.
 For example: 'create tenant RED'.
 You would see the REST formatting.
 These can quickly be posted into a REST Client such as POSTMAN for quick formatting.
 [Here's a good introduction with examples.] (http://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/1-x/api/rest/b_APIC_RESTful_API_User_Guide/b_IFC_RESTful_API_User_Guide_chapter_0100.html)